Techniques for knife painting

 Cleaning your painting knife is simple with a paper towel.
 Use the same towel as long as you can, until it is too full of discarded paint.
 Then dispose of your towels in a lidded metal tin, which should have some water in it.
 M. Graham oil paints are made with vegetable oil and are safe to carry on aircraft.

-With thin paint, but not too runny, tilt the knife on to its right side to deliver the paint.
+Using the side of the knife and with thin, but not too runny paint, tilt the knife on to its right side to deliver the paint.

-Load paint on the underneath right side of the knife and pull down
+Using the right face of the knife, load paint on the underneath right side of the knife and pull down.

 Daryl is a US-based artist and tutor.
 Email [email protected] if you have any questions about this article.
 Daryl’s latest book, Painting Knife Explained, is available from www.lulu.com/spotlight/plein_air.
 Find out more about Daryl on his website at www.darylurig.com